eth-cscs/sarus/doc/config/configuration_reference.rst

 securityChecks (bool, REQUIRED)
 -------------------------------
 Enable/disable runtime security checks to verify that security critical files are not tamperable by non-root users.
-Refer to the section about :ref:`security requirements <requirements-permissions-security>` for more details on these checks.
+Disabling this may be convenient when rapidly iterating over test and development installations.
+It is strongly recommended to keep these checks enabled for production deployments.
+Refer to the section about :ref:`security requirements
+<post-installation-permissions-security>` for more details about these checks.

 Recommended value: ``true``